 \section{Conclusions}

-In conclusions, we have investigated the interaction between femtosecond laser pulses and thin ferrimagnetic substituted iron garnet films grown on a low-symmetry (210)-oriented GGG substrates.
-We show experimentally that the impact of a laser pulse results in demagnetization and magnetization precession.
-The former process occurs on the $500$\,ps time scale as a result of laser-induced lattice heating and consequent increase of the spin temperature mediated by the phonon-magnon interaction.
-The magnetization precession, in contrast, is excited on a much shorter time scale.
+In conclusions, we have investigated the interaction between femtosecond laser pulses and thin ferrimagnetic substituted iron garnet film grown on a low-symmetry (210)-oriented GGG substrate.
+We show experimentally that the impact of a laser pulse results in magnetization precession.
 Using pump pulses with various polarizations we demonstrated that the precession is in fact excited via two distinct mechanisms.
-The first one is the ultrafast inverse Faraday effect, which is a general mechanism found by now in a large number of magnetic dielectrics.
+The first one is the ultrafast inverse Faraday effect, which is found by now in a large number of magnetic dielectrics.
 Competing with this mechanism, is the change of the growth-induced anisotropy.
 Lack of the pump polarization dependence, as well as slow relaxation time of this mechanism indicate that there is a thermal change of the magnetic anisotropy, triggered by rapid increase of the lattice temperature.
 We note, that, in contrast to laser-induced dynamics in magnetic metals, this excitation does not rely on the much slower demagnetization.

 The excitation of the magnetization precession in magnetic dielectrics via thermal change of the anisotropy has been previously explored only in the vicinity of the orientation phase transitions, where the anisotropy is strongly temperature dependent.
 Here we show that even far from the phase transition region the ultrafast heating of the lattice, resulting in the anisotropy change, can effectively excite the magnetization precession.
-Interestingly, the amplitude of the precession, excited via this mechanism is comparable to that, occurring due to the IFE, which is expected to be important in the studied garnet films.
+Interestingly, the amplitude of the precession, excited via this mechanism is comparable to that, occurring due to the IFE, which is expected to be pronounced in the studied garnet films.
 Furthermore, the relative contributions from these mechanisms can be changed by varying the applied magnetic field.
 As a result, one can gradually control the initial phase of the precession and its sensitivity to the polarization of the exciting laser pulse.

 As we demonstrated experimentally and phenomenologically, the parameters of the magnetization precession excited via ultrafast change of the anisotropy are sensitive to the orientation of the applied magnetic field.
 Most importantly, the initial phase of the precession changes drastically, depending on the angle of the field with the easy plane of the magnetization.
 This suggests, that the ultrafast change of the magnetic anisotropy should always be considered when one deals with the precession excited by femtosecond laser pulses in a dielectric placed in an external magnetic field not collinear with the easy magnetization direction.